stuartellis/sve-personal-website/content/articles/task-runner.md

       - hugo server
 ```

-Task uses a [versioned and published schema](#checking-taskfiles) for these YAML files.
+Task uses a [versioned and published schema](#checking-taskfiles) for these YAML files, so that they can be managed and validated with standard tools.
 However, this does not guarantee that Taskfiles will be compatible across different major versions of Task.
 To avoid issues, try to use the same versions of Task across your systems.

-If you are maintaining a project for a wide audience, consider using [just](https://www.stuartellis.name/articles/just-task-runner/) instead, which is specifically designed to maintain backward compatibility between versions.
+> If you are maintaining a project for a wide audience, consider using [just](https://www.stuartellis.name/articles/just-task-runner/) instead, which is specifically designed to maintain backward compatibility between versions.

 ## Installing Task